WE ARE NO LONGER ACCEPTING ACTOS CASES

-Filing a Lawsuit for Injuries Caused by Actos (Pioglitazone)
+Filing an Actos Lawsuit for Injuries Caused by Actos (Pioglitazone)

 Actos (pioglitazone) is a treatment for type 2 diabetes.
-Available only by prescription, pioglitazone is in a class of medications called thiazolidinediones, which work in the body to balance the blood sugar by increasing the cells’ receptiveness to insulin.
+Available only by prescription, pioglitazone is in a class of medications called thiazolidinediones.
+Thiazolidinediones work in the body to balance the blood sugar by increasing the cells’ receptiveness to insulin.
 Patients may have taken this drug under the brand name Actos or under other names such as Actoplus Met (pioglitazone and metformin) or Duetact (pioglitazone and glimepiride).
 People experiencing adverse side effects have begun filing actos lawsuits.

-More than two million Americans with type 2 diabetes take Actos and many are increasingly concerned (and rightfully so) about potential side effects.
+More than two million Americans with type 2 diabetes take Actos.
+Many are increasingly concerned (and rightfully so) about potential side effects.
 Actos is the most prescribed medication for the treatment of type 2 diabetes, generating 3.4 billion in sales in 2009.
 However, recent studies have shown a link between this medication and bladder cancer.
-Some users are therefore considering their legal options in filing a lawsuit against the manufacturer, Takeda Pharmaceuticals.
+Some users are therefore considering their legal options in filing an Actos lawsuit against the manufacturer, Takeda Pharmaceuticals.
 With the serious side effects they have experienced, recovering financial compensation can make a significant difference in their ability to pay for medical care, lost earnings and other financial, physical and emotional losses or injuries.

 Serious Side Effects Linked to Actos